pehilbert/yousound/README.md

 Now, navigate back to the root directory.

 Before running the app, you will need to set the environment mode.
 To do this, run either `npm run set-dev` or `npm run set-prod` for development and production mode respectively.
+You can also just run `npm run dev` or `npm run prod`.

 In development mode, it will run the React app on a test server on port 3000, and the main server separately on port 5000.
 When ran, a browser window should open automatically, but if not, the app can be accessed via http://localhost:3000 (or the actual URL to the server)